All answers

 Scenario: three weeks of no contact after a breakup.
 You have stabilised, done real reflection, and are ready to test the waters.

 Then stop.
 One message.
 Wait for a response.
 If none comes in a few days, that is information, not an invitation to send another.
+If the first message would break a space request too soon, revisit how long to give someone space.

 The Contact Readiness check